 The IBDP Chemistry course aims to provide the student with the knowledge, methods and techniques that enable students to study Chemistry in a global context, fostering and developing their practical, theoretical, creative and analytical skills.
 The material will stimulate them to extend their learning independently, to evaluate and synthesise information from a wide variety of sources, including ICT based materials, books, magazines and periodicals.
-They will also be Science through encouraged Technology lectures and presentations arranged either on site or through educational visits.
+They will also be encouraged through Science and Technology lectures and presentations arranged either on site or throuah educational visits.
 The distinction between SL and HL is one of breadth and depth.